hekmatov/EA-BMI-IGT-adult/README.txt

-Hekmat Alrouh: SEM model of BMI/EA intergenerational transmission with multiple (6) offpsring per family (3male+3female) This is the code used in the paper "Intergenerational Transmission of BMI and Educational Attainment in Adults" by Alrouh et al.
+SEM model of BMI/EA intergenerational transmission with multiple (6) offpsring per family (3male+3female) This is the code used in the paper "Intergenerational Transmission of BMI and Educational Attainment in Adults" by Alrouh et al.